theatl-social/pyfedi/INSTALL.md

 * Test email sending by going to https://yourdomain/test_email.
 It will try to send an email to the current user's email address.
 If it does not work check the log file at logs/pyfedi.log for clues.

+* BOUNCE_ADDRESS is where email bounces will go to.
+If BOUNCE_* is configured then all emails in that inbox will be treated as bounces and deleted after extracting the email addresses in them.
+Use a dedicated inbox for bounces, not a inbox you also use for other purposes.

 <div id="initialise-database-and-setup-admin-account"></div>

 ## Initialise database, and set up admin account